Schullogin/Schullogin.github.io/content/issues/2025-08-11T2000--Etherpad_Wartungsankuendigung_Update_(11.08.2025,_2000_-_2100_Uhr).md

 title: "Etherpad: Wartungsankündigung Update (11.08.2025, 20:00 - 21:00 Uhr)"
 date: 2025-08-11T20:00:00
 # resolved: true # field not needed for maintenance informational
-# resolvedWhen: 2025-08-11T20:00:00 # field not needed for maintenance informational
+resolvedWhen: 2025-08-11T23:10:00 # field not needed for maintenance informational
 # severity: down # field not needed for maintenance informational
 informational: true # field makes issue look more like a blog post and removes any references to downtime length
-pin: true # Resolving: set to false
+pin: false # Resolving: set to false
 affected:
 - Etherpad
 section: issue